-- At least 30 credit hours of coursework selected under the guidance of a research supervisor or other departmental advisor must be taken for graduate credit.
+(See general College requirements in 'Graduate Regulations'.)
+Course Requirements - At least 30 credit hours of coursework selected under the guidance of a research supervisor or other departmental advisor must be taken for graduate credit.
 Courses are selected from Chemistry or related fields, especially Biology, Applied Science, Physics, and Marine Science, to complement research and professional interests. - Undergraduate courses may have to be taken or repeated in areas where adequate preparation appears to be lacking. - At least twelve semester credits in 600 or higher level courses are required, not including CHEM 700. - CHEM 650 and CHEM 651 must be taken. - A minimum of six credits must be taken in Chemistry, not including CHEM 700. - A minimum of fifteen credits of regular lecture courses approved for graduate credit are required. - A maximum of three credits for CHEM 693 may be applied towards minimum degree requirements. - A maximum of six credits for CHEM 695 may be applied towards minimum degree requirements. - A minimum of six credits for CHEM 700 are required. - Must receive training in the responsible and ethical conduct of research, including a discussion of fabrication, falsification, and plagiarism, through CHEM 650 /CHEM 651 or an approved alternative.

-M.S. students must successfully complete and defend a thesis under the guidance of a faculty member.

-All students must pass a comprehensive examination covering basic and advanced principles of chemistry.
+Thesis Requirement M.S. students must successfully complete and defend a thesis under the guidance of a faculty member.
+Comprehensive Exam Requirement All students must pass a comprehensive examination covering basic and advanced principles of chemistry.
 This examination is administered in the context of CHEM 651 and is usually taken in the student's second semester in residence.

-There is no residence requirement.
+Residence Requirement There is no residence requirement.

+Language Requirement There is no foreign language requirement.